timbre-conference/timbre2026/content/concert/index.md

 <strong>StrinGDberg</strong> is the first work in the Timbre Spatialization cycle, which focuses on the composition and spatialization of timbre in immersive loudspeaker systems.
 This cycle is still ongoing and comprises a dozen works.
 It was commissioned by the GRM (Groupe de recherches musicales de Paris).

 <p style="font-size: 0.8em;">
+hurdy-gurdy: Silvy Grenier

-Hurdy-gurdy: Silvy Grenier; cello: James Darling.
+cello: James Darling
 </p>